kentkr/data-dec/README.md

 ## Project setup

 data-dec uses a specific folder structure for a project to know where your data models and custom tests live.
-So let's create a folder dediacted to this project anywhere on your device.
+So let's create a folder dedicated to this project somewhere on your device.
 Name it whatever you want and move into it.
 The below example creates it in the Desktop folder of a mac.

 ```sh